Within This Page

 Current and Future Research and Development

-Many of the current issues related to building envelope construction for moisture control are discussed on the Building Sciences Corporation Web site.
+The Building Science Corporation discusses many of the current issues related to building envelope construction for moisture control.

 Relevant Codes and Standards